 Anyone from across the area could apply to our new school, creating real parental choice.

-- Discipline: ‘Persistant Absence’ rates twice the national average.
+- Discipline: ‘Persistent Absence’ rates twice the national average.

 + CULTURE: we want a Church of England ethos and values in our new, non-faith school.

 Looking at local state secondary schools in the Local Authority districts of Hart, Rushmoor and Basingstoke and Deane, the average ‘Persistent Absence’ rate was twice the national average.
-Only 2 out of 19 of the schools had ‘Persistent Absence’ rates below the national average, with 10 of the 19 having rates more than twice as high.
+Only 2 out of 18 of the schools had ‘Persistent Absence’ rates below the national average, with half having rates more than twice as high.

 We believe that this needs to be tackled in a school focused on academic rigour—which would force other local schools to look again by competition, but would support other schools in the area on their journey to improve through sharing ideas and best practise also.